JuliaSmoothOptimizers/JSOSolvers.jl/docs/src/index.md

 following call signature:

 ```
-stats = solver(nlp; x, atol, rtol, max_eval, max_time, ...)
+stats = solver(nlp; kwargs...)
 ```

-where
+where `nlp` is an AbstractNLPModel or some specialization, such as an `AbstractNLSModel`, and `kwargs` are keyword arguments.
-- `nlp` is an AbstractNLPModel or some specialization, such as an `AbstractNLSModel`;
+You should check the solver for the complete list of accepted keyword arguments, but a minimalist list is the following:

 - `x` is the starting default (default: `nlp.meta.x0`);
 - `atol` is the absolute stopping tolerance (default: `atol = √ϵ`);
 - `rtol` is the relative stopping tolerance (default: `rtol = √ϵ`);
 - `max_eval` is the maximum number of objective and constraints function evaluations (default: `-1`, which means no limit);
-- `max_time` is the maximum allowed elapsed time (default: `30.0`);
+- `max_time` is the maximum allowed elapsed time (default: `30.0`).

-- `stats` is a `SolverTools.GenericExecutionStats` with the output of the solver.
+The output of all solvers is a `SolverTools.GenericExecutionStats`.

 ## Callback

-Below you can see an example of execution of the solver `trunk` with a callback to plot the iterations and create an animation.
+Below you can see an example of execution of the solver `trunk` with a callback to plot the iterates and create an animation.

 ```@example
 using ADNLPModels, JSOSolvers, LinearAlgebra, Logging, Plots